oslabs-beta/evaStudio/README.md

 # Application Architecture and Logic

  < Placeholder:  Kafka microservices, React with Redux & React Router, Docker, Prometheus & JMX >

+evaStudio is a browser-based application built using ReactJs and Node/Express, with a Java Spring Boot microservice to interface with Kafka servers and Zookeeper.
+In our beta version, we are exposing data endpoints on Kafka clusters using Prometheus and JMX, and displaying analytics with Grafana.
+In iteration, we plan to make loading and real-time updating of these panels faster using D3.
+We use React Flow for a drag-and-drop GUI for sketching out a data pipeline.
+We connect data sources and sinks to a user-selected number of Kafka servers locally, to be spun up with Docker.

+Currently, we allow for data to be imported as a CSV and "mock-streamed" for real-time analytics.
+We also connect to the PostgreSQL database, and allow for data to be streamed from an HTTP or API endpoint.
+We provide the option of Jupyter Hub or Spark for analytics.
+Future iterations will allow for more data transformations, mapping/reducing/filtering, and connections to more microservices through the GUI tool that enable easier deployment of machine learning models and applications.

 ## Built With
 * [Spring for Apache Kafka](https://spring.io/projects/spring-kafka) 2.8.9